context-labs/mactop/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## What does goasitop use to get real-time data?

+- `sysctl`: For CPU model information
+- `system_profiler`: For GPU Core Count
+- `psutil`: For memory and swap metrics
+- `powermetrics`: For majority of CPU, GPU, Network, and Disk metrics

 ## License